mg126e/Project_Backend/design/concepts/MilestoneMap/MilestoneMap.md

        - `removeMilestone(milestone: Milestone, user: User): ()`
            - *Requires:* `milestone` exists and `user` is a member of the associated map.
            - *Effects:* Removes the milestone from the map.
-       - `closeMilestoneMap(milestoneMap: MilestoneMap, user: User): ()`
-           - *Requires:* `milestoneMap` exists and `user` is a member of the map.
-           - *Effects:* Closes the MilestoneMap (sets `isActive` to false); map data is preserved for archive.

    - **Notes:**
        - Milestone data (pins, photos, descriptions) is stored in the database, Leaflet will be used for the frontend side
-       - The concept supports a set of users for modularity (following the same pattern as SharedGoals), though the frontend is designed for two users (running partners).
+       - The concept supports a set of users (following the same pattern as SharedGoals), though two users would be used in frontend (running partners).

 ```typescript
 import { Collection, Database } from "@deps/mongo";